atibp1722/js-web/README.md

 # stack-master
 create tower if the fixed base block overlap position with a moving block when it is moving across

+# queue-mgmt
+queue manager to add and process customers assign priority so customer can be in first place